 The effective date is the earliest date on which eligible costs may be incurred.
+The earliest effective date is the date the Drought Emergency Declaration is issued.
 The effective date is negotiated between the applicant and the Ecology Project Manager (Project Manager) during development of the Grant Agreement.